PittSMLlab/perceptualThreshold/README.md

 # analysis
 First, add the /src/ folder to Matlab's path.
+The monoLS toolbox is also needed for some analyses, find at github.com/pabloi/monoLS and add to path.
 Basic analysis can be performed through the accuracyPlots.m function, called with the tables stored in csv files.
 Example: t=readtable('../data/AA01/Block1.csv'); accuracyPlots(t);
 To generate plots for all subjects, run genAccPlots.m